 Going into its 21th year, the legendary Portland ValenTango™ is the largest and longest running tango festival in North America.
 The reasons are simple: friendly community, great teachers, great DJ’s, great classes, great milongas, great ambiance and great opportunities to dance and learn for all levels and types of dancers….and all at a great price!
 If you’ve never attended, please join us.
 If you’ve been before, please come back.
 I think you’re gonna love this event.

-All classes, lectures, vendors and milongas (except Wed and Mon evening) are at the Double Tree Hilton Hotel.
+All classes, lectures, vendors and milongas are at the Double Tree Hilton Hotel.
 The Double Tree is easy to get to from the airport or Amtrak station (see Directions), and is conveniently located near many restaurants and across the street from the huge Lloyd Center Shopping Mall.

-Fourteen of the best Argentine tango instructors (see images above) will be teaching 4 levels of classes (Beg, Int, Adv, and Adv Couple) each day at 11:00am, 1:30pm and 3:15pm (see Schedule).
-To attend a class, you must either be wearing a “Full Pass” wrist band or surrender a “Class Token”–both of which you receive with your pre-registration materials when you arrive or you can purchase at the registration desk in the foyer (open 10:00a-4:00p each day).
+Twelve of the best Argentine tango instructors (see images above) will be teaching 5 types and levels of classes–Beginners, Intermediate, Advanced, Advanced Couples and Special Performance Master Classes for Couples (see Schedule).
+To attend a class, you must either be wearing a “Full Pass” wrist band or surrender a “Class Token”–both of which you receive with your pre-registration materials when you arrive or you can purchase at the registration desk in the foyer (open 10:00a-5:00p each day).
 The Full Pass and Class Tokens give you complete freedom to choose whichever classes you want without having to sign up ahead of time.
 Although Class Tokens are not refundable, you can share them with a friend or partner and are also worth $20 at any milonga.

 Classes last one hour and 15 minutes, with the last 5 minutes devoted to the instructor summarizing the material they taught in the class.
 Video and still cameras are not allowed to be used during the instructional part of the class, but may be used to record the instructor’s summary at the end.